Do’s and Don’ts for Auditions and Gigs:

 Don’t dress like a college student if you are performing as a super villain (or any variation of this– unless the super villain is a college kid).

-If you must wear your baseball cap when recording, the bill must face behind you when recording.
+If you must wear your baseball cap when recording, the bill should face behind you when recording.
+The bill forward can cause problems for the sound engineer.

 It helps to know the credits of the creator of the show you’re reading for.
 If you can, view a few episodes so you know the tone of performance you’ll need to deliver.